 How you organize kitchen appliances depends on what type of cook you are.
-If you're a raw food nut, your blender will be front-and-center.
-Vegans will have their pressure cooker ready-to-use at all times and meat-eaters have their slow cooker and indoor grills on hand.
-No matter what type of cook you are, there are 4 steps in the process:
+The way you store those appliances in the kitchen cabinets will be up to which ones you use the most.
+If you're a raw food lover, your blender will be front-and-center.
+Vegans will have their pressure cooker ready to use at all times, and meat-eaters have their slow cooker and indoor grills on hand.
+No matter what type of cook you are, there are four steps in the process:

 01 of 07